ISISComputingGroup/ibex_developers_manual/Training.md

 ### Send Delegate list to CDF
 If you have decided to use the CDF suite, you need to tell RAL Space (i.e. Andrew Caldwell) the names of each of the delegates, so that they can arrange access (e.g. swipe passes) to the Atlas building.
 RAL Space need 2-weeks notice to do this.
 A simple spreadsheet naming each delegate, their e-mail and indicating if the individual is a member of ISIS staff is sufficient.

+### E-mail course joining instructions to all delegates
+1-2 weeks before the training course is due to run, send an e-mail to all delegates, telling them how to join the course.
+Make sure you tell them
+   * where the course is being held (building, room number)
+   * which day(s) the course is running
+   * start time, finish time (e.g. if the course is due to start at 9:00AM, tell delegates to arrive at 8:45AM, so that the inevitable late-comers don't disrupt things too much).
+   * any other joining instructions (e.g. who to call if they get lost)

+### Check the venue & facilities
+A day or two before the course runs, visit the venue to make sure everything is ready.
+You do not want to be trying to sort out problems 5 minutes before the course is due to start.
+Things to check are:
+   * are the desks arranged as you want them?
+   * are the audio-visual system (e.g. projector) working correctly?
+   * are the laptops/workstations properly setup and working?